Opuntia basilaris: Description

-Opuntia basilaris is a medium-sized to small prickly pear cactus 70–400 mm tall, with pink to rose colored flowers.
+Opuntia basilaris is a medium to small-sized prickly pear cactus 70–400 mm tall, with pink to rose colored flowers.
 A single plant may consist of hundreds of fleshy, flattened pads.
 These are more or less blue-gray, depending on variety, 50–210 mm long and less than 100 mm wide and 10–15 mm thick.
 They are typically spineless, but as is typical for Opuntia species, have many small barbed bristles, called glochids, that easily penetrate the skin.
 Opuntia basilaris blooms from spring to early summer.

 Taxonomy

-One of the first known descriptions of opuntia basilaris come from the reports of the explorations and surveys for a railroad route from the Mississippi River to the Pacific Ocean.
+One of the first known descriptions of Opuntia basilaris come from the reports of the explorations and surveys for a railroad route from the Mississippi River to the Pacific Ocean.
 This expedition followed the 35th parallel through New Mexico, Arizona, and California.
-In the 4th volume of this report, The Botany of the Expedition, by George Engelmann and John M. Bigelow, Opuntia basilaris is described as a stout fan shaped opuntia resembling an open cabbage head, with accompanying illustrations.
+In the 4th volume of this report, The Botany of the Expedition, by George Engelmann and John M. Bigelow, Opuntia basilaris is described as a stout, fan-shaped Opuntia resembling an open cabbage head, with accompanying illustrations.